Kafka Command-Line Interface (CLI) Tools

 kafka-topics.sh

-Use to create, delete, or change a topic.
+Use the kafka-topics tool to create or delete a topic.
 You can also use the tool to retrieve a list of topics associated with a Kafka cluster.
 For more information, see Topic Operations.

 Example: